jckleiner/learning-and-notes/js/vue/learning-vue-3/README.md

 The maintainer of Vetur added the issue to the `v0.36.0` milestone See the issue: https://github.com/vuejs/vetur/issues/2344

+### Volar
+The preffered plugin to use?

+### Linter Support
+In VsCode, you need to open the Vue Project Folder in a new window, else the linters get confused and show different errors in js, html etc.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).